MarcheseB/Weather_API/README.md

 # Weather_API
-This is a project to search for informations about an specific city (typed in) from a API.
+This is a project to search for informations about an specific city (typed in) from an API.